A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: EXPERIMENTS AND RESULTS

 \subsection{Code density test}

 Code density test is one of the primary methods to measure the linearity of the TDC.
 It uses a random signal source to achieve a uniformly distributed histogram to calculate DNLs and INLs.
-In this experiment, a SPAD is exposed to constant intensity to generate random pulses.
+In this experiment, a SPAD is exposed to constant intensity to generate random pulses \cite{tawfeeq2009random}.
+The Start signals from an oscillator and the Stop signal from the SPAD contribute to a uniform distribution in the histogram.
+The random pulses from the SPAD, enable histogram frame rate to reach over 1000 frames per second with each frame over 10000 counts, which is efficient for the DNL and INL measurement.

 The $DNL_{i}$ and $INL_{i}$ are calculated for each group of bin configurations using (\ref{eq:DNLINL}) where $C_{i}$ is the count number of the individual group, which represents the relative group width.
-The $C_{Avg} = \sum_{i=1}^{N}{C_{i}}/N$ where $N$ is the number of the groups.
+The $C_{Avg}$ equals to $\sum_{i=1}^{N}{C_{i}}/N$ where $N$ is the number of the groups.

-After the simulations of DNLs and INLs according to the bin configurations, the six selected time resolutions were implemented to the FPGA.
-The comparisons of the simulation and implementation results are shown in Fig.\ref{fig:DNLINL}.
+After the simulations of DNLs and INLs based on the bin configurations, the six selected time resolutions were implemented to the FPGA.
+The comparisons of the simulation and implementation results are shown in Fig. \ref{fig:DNLINL}.
 The implementation results are in close agreement with the simulations of DNL and INL, which both improve as the time resolution decrease.
-Fig.\ref{fig:DNLINL} show that the relations between the time resolution (LSB) versus the linearity follow a similar trend to the time resolution versus RSE.
+Fig. \ref{fig:DNLINL} show that the relations between the time resolution (LSB) versus the linearity follow a similar trend to the time resolution versus RSE.

-Based on the fine code test results shown in Fig.\ref{fig:DNLINL}, the initial measurement range of 1.667ns was expanded to 5ns for the selected 5.00ps time resolution and a range of 8ns at the remaining time resolutions.
-The histogram records a maximum of 1200 bins, and the measurement range is set to 8ns for all the time resolutions except for 5.00ps, which is set to 5ns.
-As Fig.\ref{fig:longDNLINL} shows, the long-range (5ns and 8ns) DNL and INL maintain similar linearity as the short-range (1.667ns).
-The empty histogram bins are reduced to less than 0.1\% at the time resolution of 5.00ps, and have not been observed in the selected time resolutions of 10.04ps, 21.65ps, 43.87ps, 64.11ps, and 87.73ps.
+Based on the fine code test results shown in Fig. \ref{fig:DNLINL}, the initial measurement range of 1.667~ns was expanded to 5~ns for the selected 5.00~ps time resolution and a range of 8~ns at the remaining time resolutions, while the histogram records a maximum of 1200 bins.
+As Fig. \ref{fig:longDNLINL} shows, the long-range (5~ns and 8~ns) DNL and INL maintain similar linearity as the short-range (1.667~ns).
+No empty histogram bins have been observed in all selected time resolutions including 5.00~ps, 10.04~ps, 21.65~ps, 43.87~ps, 64.11~ps, and 87.73~ps.
+Other than this, the traditional thermometer method were applied to make a comparison with the proposed method as shown in Fig. \ref{fig:longDNLINL} (a). with the time resolution of 5.63~ps, the DNL and INL of the traditional thermometer method is [-1.00, 3.60] and [-17.7, 3.98], respectively, with over 20\% bins empty, while the states-based method at 5.00~ps achieves the DNL and INL of [-0.99, 1.58] and [-3.74, 2.89], respectively, with no empty bins observed.